 Please apply as soon as possible as we expect this trip to fill up quickly.

-Friday 19 October
+Friday 7 October

-6:00 am NDLS-Kathgodam Shatabdi departs New Delhi train station|
+|6:20 am||NDLS-Kathgodam Shatabdi departs New Delhi train station|

 |11:55 am||Train arrives Kathgodam.
-Proceed to Ranikhet, stop at Kainchi for meditation at Neem Karoli Baba’s ashram|
+Proceed to Ranikhet, and stop at Kainchi for meditation at Neem Karoli Baba’s ashram|

-Satsang and dinner at hotel
+Satsang and dinner at the hotel

-Saturday 20 October
+Saturday 8 October

 |4:30 pm||Drive back to Ranikhet

 Dinner at hotel

-Chanting and meditation at hotel
+Morning chanting and meditation at the hotel followed by breakfast.

 Accommodations, Meals, and Transportation

-Physical fitness for This Trip
+Physical Fitness for this Trip

 The central activity will be visiting Babaji’s cave, at an elevation of about 2000 metres.
 This requires a walk which takes 45-60 minutes each way for a healthy person.
 Those who need it can take a jeep for the first part of this walk.
 However, everyone must climb the last part which might be 30 minutes uphill for a very fit person.
 This is an established rough path of dirt and rock.
 It can be quite steep in places, at an angle up to 45 degrees.
-In places there are rough steps formed by large rocks.
+In places, there are rough steps formed by large rocks.
 The steps are at uneven heights, some perhaps a foot high.
 It is definitely a hike or climb, not a casual stroll.
 If someone is a slow walker or gets winded easily it is no problem.
 You can take this path as slowly as you wish.
-The climb would not be possible for someone who cannot climb stairs, or cannot walk on uneven ground.
+The climb would not be possible for someone who cannot easily climb stairs or walk on uneven ground.

 Shared occupancy (two twin beds or double bed) including train: Rs.
-25,500 per person.
+20,000 per person.

-Single occupancy (private room) including train: Rs.
-31,800
+Single occupancy (limited availability) including train: Rs.
+24,000 per person.

 If you wish double occupancy accommodation and you don’t know another pilgrim, you’ll be assigned a roommate if possible.

 The programme fee includes train Delhi-Kathgodam-Delhi, all group transportation, lodging, breakfast & dinner for all three days, lunch on Sunday, and hotel tips.
-Not included in the fee are two lunches, snacks, and beverages; medical care should you need it; donations at ashrams; personal hotel expenses.
-You may also wish to contribute to a tip for our guide.
+Not included in the fee are the lunches on Friday and Saturday, snacks, and beverages; medical insurance or medical care should you need it; donations at ashrams; personal hotel expenses.
+You may also wish to contribute a tip for our guide.
 The pilgrimage begins at New Delhi train station on 7 October and ends at New Delhi train station on 9 October.

 “Truly life-changing, like no other trip I’ve ever taken.
 This pilgrimage surpassed my expectations in terms of blessed fellowship, destinations, accommodations, activities, food—everything.” — P.H., North Carolina

-“Since the pilgrimage I’ve felt a new lightness of being—a new lease on life, spiritually.
+“Since the pilgrimage, I’ve felt a new lightness of being—a new lease on life, spiritually.
 Meditation is easier and more enjoyable.
 Time flies when I meditate.
 When I hear a chant, I find myself immersed completely in it—I feel I could sing all day!” — J. T., New Delhi

 “Meditating in ancient caves is fantastic and really helps deepen the meditation practice.
-Now, I’m looking forward to the next pilgrimage!” —S.G., Gurgaon
+Now, I’m looking forward to the next pilgrimage!”